-What is the difference between administrative and fundraising fees?
+What is the difference between administration and fundraising services?

 Administrative expenses include investments in an organization’s infrastructure and operations.
 For example, staff dedicated to accounting and human resource activities, the applicable portion of information technologies devoted to these functions, governing board expenses, the production of an annual report, and management systems are typically classified as administrative expenses.
 Fundraising expenses include any costs incurred in the process of or with the intent of asking potential donors to contribute funds, materials, or time.
 Examples include staff time dedicated to donor development, direct mail expenses, maintenance of donor mailing lists, fundraising events, and more.
 Fundraising fees represent an investment that saves fundraising overhead expenses (pledge forms, staff time, etc.) from numerous agencies that receive United Way funding by performing that task for them.

-Why are both fundraising and administrative fees necessary?
+Why are both fundraising and administrative costs necessary?

 While both fundraising and administrative costs are necessary to support the sustainability of most public charities, the two types of expenses are not created equally.
 The current assumption is that low administrative costs are inherently desirable.
 In fact, under-investing in administrative costs is consistently linked with poor organizational performance and sustainability–trapping organizations in what Ann Goggins Gregory & Don Howard in the Stanford Social Innovation Review called, “The Nonprofit Starvation Cycle.”
 In essence, administrative fees exist to help support a nonprofit’s mission and goals.

 For more information, please contact the United Way office at 270.843.3205.